Do you want to find success with email marketing?

 - Have a Facebook page?
 Add a form to capture subscribers (an email subscriber is worth far more than a Facebook fan)

-- Recaps of your recent work, but in a fashion that makes it relevant for your list.
-“Amy’s portraits” isn’t necessarily interesting.
+- Recaps of your recent work, but in a form that makes it relevant for your list.
+“Amy’s portraits” isn’t necessarily interesting to anyone other than Amy’s family.
+On the other hand, a message about portraits in unconventional locations is likely to pique the reader’s interest.

 - Information about upcoming offers or promotions you’ll be running